char-niloo-wakeman/hello-world/README.md

 Sometimes I worry that I'm subconsciously afraid of life, and that fear makes me a passive observer of my own existence.
 I worry that my fate is only to be hurt and to hurt others.
 Nietzsche believes that we should love our fate, but it's harder than it sounds.
 # HOWEVER
-Maybe I'm misinterpreting something. ==His writing can be a bit incomprehensible.== Here is an unordered list of philosophers that are easier to read:
+Maybe I'm misinterpreting something.
+His writing can be a bit *incomprehensible.*
+Here is an unordered list of philosophers that are easier to read:
 - Schopenhauer
 - Descartes